Home

 Questions

-Q: Python always called an easy language.
-Will you agree with it?
+Q: Python is often called an easy language.
+Do you agree with this statement?
+Why or why not?

-Q: What are the pitfalls and problems of Python language?
+Q: What are some pitfalls and limitations of Python as a language?

 Q: What is monkey patching?
 How to use it in Python?
 Example?
 Is it ever a good idea?